rritec/Cloud-Data-Engineering/01-Azure-Data-Factory(ADF)/ADF09_Pipenine from Blob to Azure Sql Database.md

 12. open SSMS > observe data in table

 # Questions
 1. What is Pipeline ?
-  - a data-driven workflow that can ingest data from multiple sources
 2. Types of Activities ?

+# Answers
+1. A data-driven workflow that can ingest data from multiple sources
-  - **Data movement activities:** These activities write data from any source store to a data sink.
-  - **Data transformation activities:** These activities transform, filter, and enhance data.
-  - **Control activities:** These activities can include deleting a file, copying data between sources, or looping through items
+2. **Data movement activities:** These activities write data from any source store to a data sink. **Data transformation activities:** These activities transform, filter, and enhance data. **Control activities:** These activities can include deleting a file, copying data between sources, or looping through items.
-3.